Neshta virus removal guide

-Cyber criminals distribute this malware through other malware or infected files that people download from unreliable download sources.
-Examples of malicious programs that are designed to spread other software of this kind are Tortoiseshell, Torpig and Nymeria.
-Typically, people who have their computers infected with such programs are unaware of that.
+Cyber criminals distribute this malware through other malware or infected files that people download from dubious download sources.
+Examples of malicious programs designed to spread other software of this type include Tortoiseshell, Torpig, and Nymeria.
+Typically, people are unaware that their computers are infected with these programs.

 How did Neshta infiltrate my computer?

 It is not safe to open attachments or web links that are presented in various irrelevant emails, especially if they are sent from unknown, suspicious addresses.
-Such emails (and files in them) should not be trusted/opened.
-Furthermore, we advise to download all software using direct downloads links and trustworthy, official websites.
-All other tools (examples are mentioned in the paragraph above) should not be trusted.
-Also, it is important to update installed software (and operating system) using tools or implemented functions that are designed by official software developers.
+These emails and attached files should not be trusted or opened.
+Download all software using direct downloads links and trustworthy, official websites.
+All other tools (examples are mentioned above) should not be trusted.
+Update installed software and operating systems using tools or implemented functions designed by official software developers.
 Other tools should not be used.
-The same applies to third party activation ('cracking') tools - it is not legal to use them and quite often they infect computers with malware.
-We also recommend to have a reputable antivirus or anti-spyware software installed and scan a computer with it regularly.
-If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+The same applies to third party activation ('cracking') tools - it is illegal to use them and they often infect computers with malware.
+Have reputable antivirus or anti-spyware software installed and scan the computer with it regularly.
+If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Neshta edits Windows registry (edits "HKLM\SOFTWARE\Classes\exefile\shell\open\command" key by setting the value to "%SystemRoot%\svchost.com "%1" %*"):
+Neshta edits the Windows registry (edits the "HKLM\SOFTWARE\Classes\exefile\shell\open\command" key by setting the value to "%SystemRoot%\svchost.com "%1" %*"):